 - Deploy an AWS bastion host in each of the Availability Zones you’re using.

 Security groups are essential for maintaining tight security and play a big part in making this solution work (you can read more about AWS security groups here).
-First, create a SG that will be used to allow bastion connectivity for your existing private instances.
-This SG should only accept SSH or RDP inbound requests from your bastion hosts across your Availability Zones.
-Apply this group to all your private instances that require connectivity.
+First, create an SG that will be used to allow bastion connectivity for your existing private instances.
+This SG should only accept SSH or RDP inbound requests from your bastion hosts across your Availability Zones (AZ).
+Apply this group to all of your private instances that require connectivity.

 Next, create a security group to be applied to your bastion host.
 Inbound and outbound traffic must be restricted at the protocol level as much as possible.
-The inbound rule base should accept SSH or RDP connections only from the specific IP addresses (usually those of your administrators’ work computers).
-You definitely want to avoid allowing universal access (0.0.0.0/0).
+The inbound rule base should accept SSH or RDP connections only from the specific IP addresses (usually those of your administrators).
+You definitely want to avoid allowing wide open access (0.0.0.0/0).
 Your outbound connection should again be restricted to SSH or RDP access to the private instances of your AWS infrastructure.
 An easy way to do this is to populate the ‘Destination’ field with the ID of the security group you’re using for your private instances.

-As a result, I suggest that you implement either Remote Desktop Gateway (for connecting to Windows instances) or SSH-agent forwarding (for Linux instances).
+As a result, AWS suggests that you implement either Remote Desktop Gateway (for connecting to Windows instances) or SSH-agent forwarding (for Linux instances).
 Both of these solutions eliminate the need for storing private keys on the bastion host.
 AWS provides great documentation on how to implement Windows Remote Desktop Gateway and SSH-agent forwarding.

-- Select a pre-defined AMI and configure it as you normally would any other EC2 instance.
+- Select a pre-defined AMI and configure it as with any other EC2 instance.

 - Set up correct routing.